 Ghosts of Marietta – Marietta, GA

-Ghosts are pretty big in the town of Marietta.
-The Ghosts of Marietta offer lantern-led walking tours all-year round walking through downtown with tales of spooky sightings.
-Take the Historic Marietta Trolley for a “Scaryetta” tour driving through ancient burial grounds, with stops at local cemeteries.
-But perhaps the most unique is the Ghosts and Grieving Tour offered throughout the month of October.
-Here, you tour inside the William Root House (the oldest home in town) for a mourning as it would have been in 1856.
-Visitors will learn about the 1850’s, mourning practices and superstitions about death.
+Ghosts are a pretty big deal in Marietta.
+Hop aboard the Marietta Trolley for a “Scaryetta” tour driving through ancient burial grounds, with stops at local cemeteries.
+But perhaps the most unique is the Ghosts and Grieving Tour offered throughout October.
+Here, you tour inside the William Root House (the oldest home in town) dressed for mourning as it would have been in 1856.
+Visitors will learn about the 1850s, mourning practices and superstitions about death.

 131 Church St NE